vhscom/after-dark/README.md

         <td>Add and customize your site's global navigation.
 After Dark uses Hugo's <a target="feature" href="https://gohugo.io/extras/menus#section-menu-for-the-lazy-blogger">Section Menu for "the Lazy Blogger"</a>, making navigation easy to create and predictable to use.
 Don't want navigation?
 Simply disable it from your site configuration.</td>
       </tr>
       <tr>
-        <td><a href="#shortcodes">Content Reuse</a></td>
+        <td><a href="#content-reuse">Content Reuse</a></td>
         <td>Sometimes plan markdown isn't enough to build engaging page content.
-For this reason After Dark provides a number of built-in shortcodes for for adding things like blockquotes, lazy-loaded figure elements and <a target="feature" href="http://hackcss.com/">hackcss components</a> to your posts and pages, many of which can be mixed and matched to create truly unique experiences.</td>
+For this reason After Dark provides a number of customizable partials and shortcodes for adding things like blockquotes, figure elements and <a target="feature" href="http://hackcss.com/">hackcss components</a> to your posts, pages and layouts.
+Mix and match to create truly unique experiences.</td>
       </tr>
       <tr>
         <td><a href="#related-content">Related Content</a></td>